xpack/web-jekyll/pages/install.md

 {{ page.npm_version }}
 ```

 {% include note.html content="These commands were tested with `bash` on
-Ubuntu 18 LTS; for other shells they may need small adjustments." %}
+Ubuntu 18 LTS and Manjaro 18; for other shells they may need small
+adjustments." %}

 {% endcapture %}